 The European experience introduced us to the fundamentals of meat processing and the requirements of running a meat plant.
 We became connected to the world of functional ingredients, spices, equipment and generally the art of meat processing.
 It was a great foundation, but not a model that can be applied without major adjustments in South Africa.

 In this year I was more in the UK than in South Africa.
 Above all, I remember getting home.

 At the beginning of 2012, I spent a lot of time in a Tulip plant just outside Bristol.
 Here I gained my most valuable experience.

-Construction finally started on the new factory in the old Roelcor building in 7 Assegaai Road, Kraaifontein at the end of 2012.
+Construction finally started on the new factory in the old Roelcor building at 7 Assegaai Road, Kraaifontein at the end of 2012.

 By early April the work was completed and production started.

 James Klynveld joined the company on 8 July 2013 as financial manager.
 Roy Oliver joined Woody’s on 1 Sept 2013 as head of production.